John Scott-Ellis, 9th Baron Howard de Walden

-John Osmael Scott-Ellis, 9th Baron Howard de Walden, 5th Baron Seaford TD (27 November 1912 – 10 July 1999) was a British peer, landowner, and a Thoroughbred racehorse owner/breeder.
+John Osmael Scott-Ellis, 9th Baron Howard de Walden, 5th Baron Seaford (27 November 1912 – 10 July 1999), was a British hereditary peer, landowner, and a Thoroughbred racehorse owner and breeder.

 Life

-He was the son of Margarita van Raalte and her husband, Thomas Scott-Ellis, 8th Baron Howard de Walden, whose London home was Seaford House in Belgravia; and he was educated at Eton College and Magdalene College, Cambridge.
+He was the son of Margarita Dorothy van Raalte (1890–1974) and her husband, Thomas Scott-Ellis, 8th Baron Howard de Walden, whose London home was Seaford House in Belgravia; and he was educated at Eton College and Magdalene College, Cambridge.

-In 1931, he moved to Munich to learn a language, where he bought a car.
-On his first day behind the wheel, he claimed to have knocked over a pedestrian - Adolf Hitler.
+In 1931, he moved to Munich to learn a language.
+He bought a car and claimed that on his first day behind the wheel, he knocked over a pedestrian.
+The man's injuries were slight, apologies were made, and the two shook hands.
+As he drove away, Scott-Ellis's passenger told him, "Don't you know you just knocked down Adolf Hitler?"

 He served in the Territorial Army in the Westminster Dragoons, rising to the rank of major.

-He inherited Dean Castle in Kilmarnock, East Ayrshire, Scotland which, along with his father's collections of arms and armour, and his grandfather's collection of musical instruments, he gave to the people of Kilmarnock in 1975.
+He inherited Dean Castle in Kilmarnock, East Ayrshire, Scotland, which, along with his father's collections of arms and armour and his grandfather's collection of musical instruments, he gave to the people of Kilmarnock in 1975.

 Marriage and family

-He married Irene, Countess von Harrach in 1934, on his honeymoon in 1934, he met Hitler at a concert and spoke of his driving incident.
+He married Countess Irene von Harrach in 1934.
+On their honeymoon in 1934, he met Hitler at a concert and spoke of his driving incident.